sanifhimani/monday_ruby/docs/resources/account/accounts.md

 ```
 {% endcode %}

-By default, this will return the ID and name of the account.
+This will return the accounts' ID and name fields by default.

 The response body from the above query would be as follows: